Assessment & Therapy Services

 What does the assessment process entail?
 The assessment process can take a couple of months to complete and is quite in-depth.
 First, we will meet for a consultation appointment, lasting 45-60 minutes, depending on individual factors.
 During this session, we will get to know each other and identify your questions and needs for the assessment process.
 The typical wait time for an initial consultation appointment is 4-6 weeks.
 During the consultation appointment, we will schedule assessment and feedback/discussion sessions.
 Due to high volume, these are currently being scheduled 2-3 months after the initial consultation session, but this is constantly changing.
 A few weeks after the completion of the assessment, we will meet to go over the results and collaboratively form a plan for how to use the information from the assessment going forward.
 If your child is being assessed, he or she will sometimes be present during the feedback/discussion sessions.
 We will discuss this during the assessment sessions.

 Do you take insurance for assessment?
 The answer is, again, a tentative, "yes."
-We do work with many insurance plans for assessment, including Wellmark/Blue Cross-Blue Shield, Aetna, Cigna, and Medicare.
+We do work with many insurance plans for assessment, including Wellmark/Blue Cross-Blue Shield, Cigna, and Medicare.
 We are not currently working with any of the community plans or MCO's.
-However, assessment is often subject to authorization by your insurance company, which means they may or may not approve it, meaning they may not pay for the assessment.
+It's important to know that assessment is often subject to authorization by your insurance company, which means they may or may not approve it, meaning they may not pay for the assessment.
 Additionally, assessment services often go toward your deductible, so please keep that in mind.
 We will do everything we can to make sure that we get authorization and that your services will be covered, but some insurance companies have policies that limit what is covered.
 If you want or need to pay out of pocket for some or all of your assessment, we can work with you to create an opportunity to pay in installments over the course of the assessment.

 * * *

 What can you assess for?
 There are many types of assessment.
 I use both traditional, or diagnostic assessment and collaborative assessment.
 Both types are very useful, and we will decide together which might be the best fit for you or your child.
-In terms of what we can assess for, I can usually look at the following concerns through the assessment process:
+In terms of what we can assess for, I can usually look at the following concerns through the assessment process: attention differences and difficulties, mood or anxiety concerns, social or relationship challenges, behavioral differences and difficulties, learning differences and difficulties, giftedness, twice exceptionality, autism, personality styles and patterns, and some types of memory concerns.

 *Learning Differences and Disabilities - There are many different things that may get in the way of learning.
 Testing can help to identify these difficulties and provide suggestions for accommodating them.
 Individual and/or family therapy and consultation can also help in many ways.
 I provide services to help individuals and families deal with learning disabilities and difficulties such as developing strategies for coping with frustration in the learning process, supporting students and parents in navigating the education system, and advocating for students' rights.
 I also provide consultation with educators to better meet the needs of their students with learning difficulties and disorders.